 If you need a letter that confirms you're studying with us, please use our online request service.

 If you are already holding an accommodation offer from UCLan, you will have received details of where and when to collect your keys.
 You can also access this information via the Accommodation Portal.

 If you’ve not already applied, you should check the latest room availability for university owned or leased accommodation or talk to our team who can help you arrange private accommodation if you would prefer.

-Enrolment is the formal process which will confirm your status as a student at the University of Central Lancashire.
-Once you have received your username and password you should use these to enrol on your course as soon as possible, so as not to delay any student finance or access to other university services.
-The online registration process should take no longer than 10 minutes and is a simple confirmation of your details.
+Enrolment is the formal step which confirms your status as a student at the University of Central Lancashire.
+As soon as we've emailed you your username and password you should use these to enrol on your course, so as not to delay any student finance or access to other university services.
+Enrolment should take no longer than 10 minutes and is a simple confirmation of your details.

 Some courses have essential information that you should read before you arrive at the university.
 Depending on what you are studying, you may need to find out about reading lists, specialist equipment or project work that you should complete prior to your arrival.
 Search for your course using our A-Z list.

 Once you have your network username and password.
 Log on to your Student Portal and click of 'weekly timetable', where you'll find details of welcome and induction events in Welcome Week and your classes and lectures once teaching begins.
 Don't worry if your teaching timetable isn't showing when you first log on.
 Keep checking back - it should be populated within a couple of days.

 Welcome week starts on 18 September.
 Make sure you're ready.
 There'll be a programme of compulsory events where you'll confirm your ID and complete your registration meet course and tutors, learn about University services and prepare for when teaching begins.
 Don't worry if your teaching timetable isn't showing when you first log on.
 Keep checking back - it should be populated within a couple of days.